ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 #### packages Directory

-This directory contains system defined stored packages and catproc.sql file which is a package creating script.
-For more information about the subdirectories, please refer to the Altibase Stored Packages in *Stored Procedures Manual*.
+This directory contains system defined stored packages and catproc.sql file which is a script used to create the packages at once.
+For more information about the system defined stored packages, please refer to the Altibase Stored Packages in *[Stored Procedures Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Stored%20Procedures%20Manual.md#13-altibase-system-defined-stored-packages)*.

 #### sample Directory